jclgoodwin/notes.joshuagoodw.in/pages/arts-spring.md

 "Termination" does not mean a program or task terminating, just that

 ## 12. Asynchronous transfer of control

 "when one task's flow of execution is changed by the action of an external agent ... [such as] another task or the passage of time"

-This is a clever fragment that sort of gives `Expensive_Computation` a deadline of 1.0 seconds:
+This is a clever fragment that sort of gives `Expensive_Computation` a deadline of 1.0 seconds (i.e. the passage of time is the external agent):

     select
         delay 1.0;